Matando Güeros: Album information

-The front cover depicts a person out of shot holding up a severed head, which was taken from Mexican Shocking and Sensationalistic/Yellow journalistic newspaper ¡Alarma!
+The front cover depicts a person out of shot holding up a severed head, which was taken from Mexican Shocking and Sensationalistic/Yellow journalistic newspaper ¡Peligro!
 The album was banned in many places due to its cover and content.
 This head, nicknamed "Coco Loco", has been taken by the band as a mascot and logo.
 Track 16 to 19 are taken from the Machetazos single; "Matando Güeros" was on the Gummo soundtrack.

 Critical reception

 Heavy Metal: The Music And Its Culture placed the album on its "100 Definitive Metal Albums" list.